Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Two-point function, susceptibility and correlation length

-It remains to check the hypothesis that $Q$ is a positive\footnote{Positive in the sense that $f\ge 0\implies Qf\ge 0$ for all $f\in X$.}, ideal-irreducible, compact operator. $Q$ is positive in this sense because $k_0\ge 0$, and it is compact because it is a Hilbert--Schmidt operator.
-Now we check ideal-irreducibility.
-Let $ \{0\} \ne I \subset X$ be a closed, $Q$-invariant ideal.
-We want to prove $I=X$.
-Take $0\ne u\in I$.
+It remains to verify the conditions on $Q$. $Q$ is compact because it is a Hilbert--Schmidt operator, and $Q(P) \subset P$ because $k_0\ge 0$.
+To check that $Q$ is ideal-irreducible, we need to show that any nonzero $Q$-invariant closed ideal\footnote{An ideal $I \subset X$ is a linear subspace of $X$ with the property that $y\in I$, $x\in X$, and $\abs x \le \abs y$ imply $x\in I$.} $I \subset X$ equals $X$.
+Let $0 \ne u \in I$.
 By the definition of ideal, we have $\abs u \in I$.
-Since $0\ne \abs u \ge 0$, $\abs u$ is a quasi-interior point of the cone, which by definition means the closure of the ideal generated by $\abs u$ is all of $X$.
-But $I$ is a closed ideal, so it must contain $X$.
-This proves $I=X$ and concludes the proof. $\qedsymbol$
+By $Q$-invariance, $Q(\abs u) \in I$ also.
+Since $k_0 > 0$ and $\abs u \ne 0$, we have $Q(\abs u) >0$ everywhere, which makes it a quasi-interior point of $P$.
+Since the ideal generated by a quasi-interior point is dense in $X$ by the third paragraph before \cite[Theorem~1.5]{chang2020spectral}, we must have $I = X$, as $I$ is closed.
+This establishes ideal-irreducibility and concludes the proof. \end{proof}